KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 This shows a single docker host, named test. `docker-machine` keeps track of all docker hosts you create on the cloud, making it very easy to interact with them via the local `docker` client.
 Now lets first use `docker-machine` to initialise the necessary environment variables to point the local `docker` tool to that host and invoke a container on that node.

 *GOTCHA: Note that when accessing a remote docker engine with your docker client, you can get an error that reports that your docker client version is out of step with your docker engine version.
 This can be resolved by setting the environment variable `DOCKER_API_VERSION` on the client machine, with the value of the reported server engine version number.
 Provided the client is at least as up to date as the server, this will work.
 If the client is out of date, upgrade your installation.*

+*GOTCHA 2: make sure that you do not have `HTTP_PROXY` environment variable set when running this command, as it will pick it up if set and attempt to access the target docker server via the configured proxy.*

     $  eval $(docker-machine env test)     # points docker tool to docker host 'test'
     $  export DOCKER_API_VERSION=1.22      # if running a docker command returns an API error